drhuffman12/crystal-coverage-example/README.md

 2. Add your code with tests.

-3. Check coverage by running `bin/crystal-coverage`
+3. Check coverage by running `bin/crystal-coverage --min-cov=90` (or something like that).

 ## Installation and usage (for this repo)